 We recommend you immediately begin to collect whatever items on the list that you can get, even if you aren't yet ready to file your application.
-And if you don't yet have an overall immigration strategy figured out (or want to verify that the strategy you currently have is the best one for your situation), then we recommend you set up a strategy session with one of our attorneys to make sure you're on the right path.
+And if you don't yet have an overall immigration strategy figured out, then we recommend you set up a strategy session with one of our attorneys to make sure you're on the right path.
 You can get 24/7 access to our consultation calendar to schedule yourself on our website at www.immigrationforcouples.com.